-Depression is often the result of situational factors such as loss of a job/career, partner/significant other, social isolation, financial stress, or health problems.
+Depression is often the result of situational factors such as loss of a job/career, partner/significant other, social isolation, financial stress, or health problems to name a few.
 Depression resulting from life stressors essentially occurs when our external and internal stresses exceed our resources to cope; hence we can feel defeated by life events out of our control.

 People can experience depression while also experiencing other mental health issues such as anxiety, eating disorders, and substance and impulse control disorders.

 But there is good news… Depression usually does lift.
-Counselling and/or medication are key treatment options.
+Counselling by itself or with medication are key treatment options depending on the severity.

 Counselling can assist with: